berichan/ACNHMobileSpawner/README.md

 # ACNHMobileSpawner

 Item injector for Animal Crossing: New Horizons for mobile built in Unity.
-Requires a Switch running [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) with the plugin [sys-botbase](https://github.com/olliz0r/sys-botbase) installed.
+Requires a Switch running [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) if using the background service, with the plugin [sys-botbase](https://github.com/olliz0r/sys-botbase) installed.

 Based heavily on [NHSE](https://github.com/kwsch/NHSE).